superlinked/superlinked/docs/reference/dsl/space/categorical_similarity_space.md

             be treated as a distinct 'other' category.
 Defaults to True.

     Raises:
-        InvalidSchemaException: If a schema object does not have a corresponding node in the similarity space, indicating a configuration or implementation error.
+        InvalidInputException: If a schema object does not have a corresponding node in the similarity space, indicating a configuration or implementation error.

     ### Ancestors (in MRO)